-There are several different types of theft crimes in Florida, but any criminal offense that involves theft of an automobile is classified as a felony.
+There are several different types of theft crimes in Florida, but any theft of an automobile is charged as a felony criminal offense.
 This is true even in cases in which the allegedly stolen motor vehicle has a value that would ordinarily be considered petit theft.

 This means that an alleged offender could be subject to a very lengthy prison sentence and substantial fines.
 Auto theft is a rampant problem in the Sunshine State, and prosecutors will vigorously pursue these types of criminal charges.